Kunalparihar2494/DevTinder/apiList.md

-STATUS: ignore, intrested, accepted, rejected
+STATUS: pass, like, accepted, rejected